fasikaWalle/fasikaWalle-Portfolio/README.md

 ### Colour Scheme

-The two main colours used are Code Insititue orange, and black.
+The two main colours used are orange, and black.

 ### Typography